Vacant position: Project leader within Use Your Talents institutional development project

-Now more than 20 churches are part of the UYT-IDP network (Use Your Talents Institutional Development Project).
-The new phase will continue to spread and develop the approach with a special focus on how to integrate Use Your Talents in the churches and their pedagogical institutions.
+Now more than 30 churches are part of the UYT-network.
+In the new phase, UYT-IDP (Use Your Talents Institutional Development Project) continues to spread and develop the approach with a special focus on how to integrate Use Your Talents in the churches and their pedagogical institutions.

-The global work in NMS is divided into four geographical departments: Europe/Brazil, West Africa/MENA, East Africa, and Asia.
-The project will encompass all these regions but will report within the department for West Africa/MENA.
+The global work in NMS is divided into four geographical departments: Europe/Brazil, West Africa/Middle East/North Africa (Wamena), East-Africa, and Asia.
+The project will encompass all these regions but will report within the department for West Africa/ MENA.
 The project also works in close cooperation with other Norwegian (mission) organizations and is financed through Digni and Norad.

 - Organize international conferences and workshops

-- Coordinate the work, develop pedagogical tools and material linked to Use Your Talents
+- Coordinate the work to develop pedagogical tools and material linked to Use Your Talents

 - Further develop and follow up financial management routines linked to the project